cedricbatailler/cedricbatailler.me/content/pubs/index.md

 date: "2022-09-23"
 ---

-These are the projects on which I worked that ended in peer-reviewed journals.
+These are the projects on which I worked that **ended in peer-reviewed journals**.
 Everything APA-formatted.
 Each paper should come with a link to its pdf, but feel free to shoot me an email if you can't access a paper.

 ---